 Think 20 Dialogue

-Germany has assumed the G20 Presidency on December 1, 2016.
-The German government has mandated the Kiel Institute for the World Economy (IfW) and the German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE) with organizing the T20 process during its presidency until November 30, 2017.
+Argentina has assumed the G20 Presidency on December 1, 2017.
+The Argentine government has mandated CIPPEC and CARI with organizing the T20 process during its presidency until November 30, 2018.
 T20 Task Forces have been established to prepare Policy Briefs for the ongoing dialogue with G20 decision makers and other relevant stakeholders.

-Learn more about the G20 Insight Platform and the German T20 process online at T20germany.org.
-The Think 20 Summit 2017 – GLOBAL SOLUTIONS took place in Berlin on May 29-30 2017.
+Learn more about the G20 Insight Platform and the Argentine T20 process online at T20argentina.org.
+The German Think 20 Summit 2017 – GLOBAL SOLUTIONS took place in Berlin on May 29-30 2017.
 Please find more information at global-solutions.international.